 In this Policy and your Benefit Chart, the words you, your and yourself refer to the member.
-The term subscriber refers to the person who is applying for or is issued the Policy.
+The term subscriber refers to the person who satisfies the policyholder's eligibility requirements as set forth in the Contract and who is issued the Policy.
+The term "policyholder" refers to the association through which the coverage is made available and because of which you are eligible for coverage.
+See the Definitions section of this document for more terms with specific meanings.